 Francis Beaufort, Captain of HMS Frederikssteen, a frigate of 32 guns: Karamania; or a brief description of the South Coast of Asia Minor, and of the Remains of Antiquity collected during a survey of that coast, under the orders of the Lords Commissioners of the Admiralty, in the years 1811 & 1812 - Published in 1817

-The section of the large coastal road between Korykos and Elaiussa is flanked by the ruins of many buildings of the Roman and Byzantine periods; they are scattered in the fields and they indicate that the region enjoyed a period of economic development and security between the Ist and the VIth centuries AD.
+The section of the large coastal road east of Korykos is flanked by the ruins of many buildings of the Roman and Byzantine periods; they are scattered in the fields and they indicate that the region enjoyed a period of economic development and security between the Ist and the VIth centuries AD.

-The most striking proof of their former opulence and grandeur of this place, appears in the elaborate pains that were bestowed on providing it with a supply of water.
-F. Beaufort
+The most striking proof of the former opulence and grandeur of this place, appears in the elaborate pains that were bestowed on providing it with a supply of water. (..)
+An aqueduct, winding

-The first evidence of Elaiussa Sebaste can be noticed in a side valley which is crossed by the arches of a Roman aqueduct which provided fresh water to the port.
+The first evidence of a Roman town can be noticed in a side valley which is crossed by the arches of an aqueduct which provided fresh water to it.

 Roman portico along the northern harbour

-Elaiussa, similar to many other ancient ports (e.g. Iasos), was built on a short headland which formed two natural harbours; the northern one was more protected (today it is silted) and in Roman time a circular portico was built between the two harbours; later on the portico was turned into the residence of the Byzantine governor of Elaiussa; the town retained some importance until the beginning of the VIIth century.
+In Roman time a circular portico was built along a section of the harbour; later on it was turned into the residence of the Byzantine governor of Elaiussa; the town retained some importance until the beginning of the VIIth century.

-The coastal road separates the archaeological area of the two harbours from a series of important buildings and from the necropolis which are located inland.
+The coastal road separates the archaeological area of the harbour from a series of important buildings and from the necropolis which are located inland.
 Here archaeologists have recently unearthed a very interesting complex, which can be regarded as a historical summary of the development of Elaiussa Sebaste.

 The lowest layers of the complex are decorated with mosaics portraying marine subjects; they belonged to a Roman villa of the Early Imperial period.
 In the IInd century AD, the expansion of Elaiussa led to building a small agora above the villa: it consisted of a quadrangular portico with fountains: a tholos, a small circular temple, stood at its centre.